MisoMadao/Advent-Of-Code-2025/README.md

 Part 1 very easy, had fun.

 Part 2 too easy!
 Adds nothing to the first part in terms of complexity.

+## Day 5

+Part 1 very easy.

+Part 2 found a solution very easily, but it was not working because the input number are too big.
+Worked on a second solution, took me a while to get it right.